aidmin-io/docs/security-overview.md

 ## We protect your credentials

 Your database credentials (and any generated SSH private keys) are encrypted in our database with a key that is unique to each workspace.
 This information is also encrypted again when stored at rest.
+If an attacker was to get a copy of the full database, they would be unable to to see your database connection details.

+Only users with the "Owner" role have permission to view your connection details decrypted in the connection editor.

 ## Abstractions over querying